 Pest Problems After Storms – Wasps

 However, they may become entangled in your clothing or you might grab one accidentally when handling limbs.
 In these situation, they might sting you.
-As with summer and fall picnics, beverages along with food being cooked and/or consumed outdoors also attract wasps.
-Here are some other suggestions for dealing with wasps:
+As with summer and fall picnics, beverages along with food being cooked and/or consumed outdoors will also attract wasps.
+Here are some other suggestions for avoiding stings:

 - Do not swat insects that land on you.
 Instead, flick them off.
-Avoid wearing perfumes or colognes that might attract wasps.
-Insect repellents are typically ineffective against stinging pests.
+Avoid wearing perfumes or colognes that might attract wasps and bees.
+Insect repellents are typically not effective against stinging pests.

-- When eating outside, keep all food and drinks covered when they are not being consumed.
-Drinking from cans may be convenient but you may not notice a yellowjacket entering the can in search of water and/or sugar.
+- When eating outdoors, keep all food and drinks covered when they are not being consumed.
+Drinking from cans may be convenient but you may not notice a yellow jacket entering the can in search of water and/or sugar.
 Dispose of food scraps and beverage containers in trash bags and, preferably, inside trash cans.
 Keep trash cans covered.

 - Wear protective clothing such as gloves, boots, long pants and a hat.
-Although they may be uncomfortable, particularly if the weather is warm, they are highly recommended when doing storm cleanup.
+Although they may be uncomfortable, particularly if the weather is warm, they are highly recommended when doing storm cleanup in general.